reframe-hpc/reframe/README.md

 ### Slack

 You may also reach the community through Slack at [reframetalk.slack.com](https://reframetalk.slack.com/join/signup).
+Currenly, you may join the Slack workspace by invitation only, which you may request by sending us a message in the mailing list.